 Instructions

-- Since we're removing the chicken's skin in this recipe, it's really important to coat it in a thick layer of a yogurt marinade to protect it from drying out, and it's important to use whole-milk yogurt.
+- Since we're removing the chicken's skin, it's important to coat it in a thick layer of a yogurt marinade to protect it from drying out, and it's also important to use whole-milk yogurt.
 You want the fat content of the yogurt to help keep the chicken juicy, and fat also makes food more palatable.
-If you only have nonfat yogurt on hand, I suggest you mix in 1-2 tablespoons of oil.
+If you only have nonfat yogurt on hand, mix in 1-2 tablespoons of oil.

 - For best results, set your oven to high heat (475°F) and roast the chicken until charred in spots.
 This will ensure juicy and flavorful chicken even without the traditional clay oven.

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently, covered, in the microwave on 50% power.
+- Storage: You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+Reheat them covered in the microwave or uncovered in a 350°F oven.
+You can also freeze the cooled leftovers for up to three months.

 Recipe Card